oscargdd/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 standard.
 However, instead of multiplexing VLANs, PBB duplicates the MAC layer of the customer frame and separates it from the provider domain, by encapsulating it in a 24 bit instance service identifier (I-SID).
-This allows for complete transparency between the customer network and the provider network.
+This provides for more transparency between the customer network and the provider network.

 The I-component forms the customer or access facing interface or routing instance.
 The I-component is responsible for mapping customer Ethernet traffic to the appropriate I-SID.
-In the netrowk is mandatory to configure the default service identifier.
+In the network is mandatory to configure the default service identifier.

 Being able to filter by I-component Service identifier is a feature of the EVNP-PBB configuration.

-{{example_6}} shows an ACL example to ISID range filtering.
+{{example_6}} shows an ACL example to illustrate the ISID range filtering.

 ~~~ ascii-art
   {